mkwcat/ctgpr-msc/README.md

 # CTGP-R MSC

-CTGP-R MSC (Mass Storage Class) is a custom launcher for CTGP-R that adds support for USB storage.
+CTGP-R MSC (Mass Storage Class) is a custom launcher for CTGP-R that adds support for loading CTGP-R's files off a USB storage device.
 It works by patching IOS to catch and redirect commands directed to the SD Card.
-This makes it possible to use CTGP on a Wii Mini, or a Wii/Wii U with a broken SD Card slot.
+This makes it possible to use CTGP-R on a Wii Mini, or a Wii/Wii U with a broken SD Card slot.

+Note that this does NOT mean that you can use an ISO, you still need a Mario Kart Wii game disc.
+This project is unrelated to and not compatible with USB loaders.

 This project is based on [Saoirse](https://github.com/TheLordScruffy/saoirse).